New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Complicated impaction Tooth is fully encased in the jawbone or partially buried beneath the gum and bone. $639-$1,620

-It’s important to understand these major factors that can affect the cost of wisdom teeth removal:
+Several factors can influence the total cost of your wisdom teeth removal.

 Aflac duck with wings out